infovista-opensource/vistamart-datasource/README.md

   * *PARENT VISTA*: Indicates the parent instance vista (based on the list of top vistas available in the Ativa Net topology).
   * *PARENT INSTANCE*: Indicates the parent instance (based on the list of instances available in the Ativa Net topology filtered by the selected parent vista).
 * Display Options
-  * *ALIAS* : Can be used to override the serie name.
-By default, the name is "indicatorName (Instance Name)" but by using the following keywords, its name can be overriden:
+  * *ALIAS* : Can be used to override the series name.
+By default, the name is "indicatorName (Instance Name)" but by using the following keywords, its name can be overridden:
     * *$i*: Indicator Name
     * *$t*: Instance Tag
     * *$n*: Instance Name
     * *$T*: Basic Instance Tag
     * *$N*: Basic Instance Name
     * Any other text: The typed text

-Note : *INSTANCE* and *PROPERTY N* are mutually exclusive.
+Note: *INSTANCE* and *PROPERTY N* are mutually exclusive.

-Note : Please note that Shared Criterias are also applied on topology objects (like Instance, Property...)
+Note: Please note that Shared Criteria are also applied on topology objects (like Instance, Property...)

 ![Parameters example](https://github.com/infovista/vistamart-datasource/blob/main/src/images/parameters.png?raw=true)

 ### Using variables in a dashboard